-When your cherubic little daughter communicates with spirits living inside your TV set, your backyard becomes a swimming pool of muddy skeletons, there’s a wolf-beast-demon living in your children’s closet, AND Steven Spielberg's genius gets into the mix—that’s a formula of blockbuster scariness.
+When you mix a daughter who communicates with spirits living inside a TV set, a backyard that becomes a swimming pool of muddy skeletons, a wolf-beast-demon that lives in a closet and Steven Spielberg's genius — you get the perfect formula for blockbuster scariness.

 With Poltergeist's success came a creepy mystique that the classic film is shrouded in real-life tragedies that some interpret as a curse.